 - Environmental Committee produces Timber Harvest Map, creates green awards for businesses, develops survival packet – all part of Sustainable Valley concept

-- VWC agrees with County to operate entire recycling process at Ben Lomond,
+- VWC agrees with County to operate the entire recycling process at Ben Lomond

 - VWC continues efforts towards long term logging regulations